bartblack13/Election_Analysis/README.md

     Winner: Diana DeGette<br />
     Winning Vote Count: 272,892<br />
     Winning Percentage: 73.8%<br />

+See below for pictures of outputs.

+**add terminal pic**
+voting results in terminal

+**add text file pic**
+voting results saved to text file

 ## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.